 Do you use a Kindle e-reader or the Kindle app?
-Or do you use a different e-reader app, like iBooks?
+Or do you use a different e-reader app ?
 Or even something else?
 How did you decide which one to use?
 Please share your thoughts with us in the comments below!

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.